Sauravt25-a11y/CODSOFT/Titanic_Survival_Prediction/README.md

    pip install -r requirements.txt

+3. Run the visualizations (optional)

+   python visualizations.py

+   This will generate plots.

-3. Train the model (if not already trained)
+4. Train the model (if not already trained)

    python train_model.py

    This will generate titanic_model.pkl.

-4. Run the Streamlit app
+5. Run the Streamlit app

    streamlit run app.py

-5. Open your browser at:
+6. Open your browser at:

    http://localhost:8501/